-- Excellent communication, interpersonal, conflict resolution and relationship building skills.
+- Strong interpersonal, conflict resolution and relationship building skills.

-- Self-directed, highly organized with strong coordination skills.
-Ability to multi-task, prioritize, problem solve, work well under pressure and adapt quickly to changing priorities.
+- Able to work under pressure and adapt quickly to changing priorities.

-Please apply by emailing your resume and cover letter to the attention of Stacey Davidson, HR Director at: [email protected].
-Please DO NOT apply in-person at the Centre (the Centre is closed for the winter).
+Please apply by emailing your resume and cover letter ‘stating why you would be an ideal fit for this role’ to the attention of Stacey Davidson, HR Director, ABNC at: [email protected].

-Please state “Manager” in your email subject line.
+Please state “Fund Development” in your email subject line.

 Thank you in advance for your interest – we will do our best to reply to all applicants; however, in the event of a high number of applications only short-listed candidates will be contacted.